 Had some interesting jobs – I was a magician’s assistant once.
 All of this is because of what a strong, independent woman she is.
 She amazes me how she handles life, especially as she is a full-time carer.

 Your round at the bar!
 What’s your mum drinking?

 Tricky one, she isn’t much of a drinker.
 She likes a glass of wine and the occasional gin and tonic.
 I might be able to convince her to try some colourful cocktail.

-What’s the biggest different between you and your mum?
+What’s the biggest difference between you and your mum?

 That one is tricky.
 My husband tells me I am just like my mum.
 I am guessing temperament and looks.
 I would say the biggest difference is something simple like different taste in clothes.

 The most important question of the lot.
 What is your mum’s stance on 50 Shades of Grey?
 Does she love it?
 Hate it?
 Not even know what it is?

 She hasn’t read the books or watched the films.
 Think she thinks it’s a load of rubbish based on what she has heard.
 It’s just not her type of thing.